18F/PriceHistoryGUI/README.md

 # HOW YOU CAN HELP

-We desperately need a data set which can be made publicly available in order to stand up a demo instance of this site.
-If you have real, actual transactional data where some organization actual bought specific quantities of specific things at a specific date in time that you don't mind the whole world seeing, then please contact me: <read.robert@gmail.com> and I will owe you deep gratitude.
+We need a data set which can be made publicly available in order to stand up a demo instance of this site.
+If you have real, actual transactional data where some organization actual bought specific quantities of specific things at a specific date in time that you don't mind the whole world seeing, then please contact me: <robert.read@gsa.com> and I will owe you deep gratitude.

 Secondarily, we would like coding and design volunteers, not so much because we need the labor, but because I want this to become a living project outside of the Federal government that the government can draw upon for code, inspiration, and know-how.